Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that a creates
+A script that a creates connnection